srujan0403/GDP2_Project_Group3/Daily Updates.md

 ##### January 20th
 ###### Srujan Kumar Reddy Yeruva
 Presented fake news detection idea with more features but we were suggested to change the dataset where we were recommeded to use images instead of text.

+###### Anjana Thanguturi
+Team presented their ideas to instructor.
+I have found some ideas line coupon recommendation, Stock prediction.
+Instructor said they are good but we have to implement new features for the exsisting but not the same.
+So as a team we will finalize one idea among all presented ideas for our project in GDP2.